-- 1. Power on the 3.75G/HSPA module using the Fn + | key combination. - Access the Mobile Partner application from the Start menu (Start > Programs/ All Programs > Mobile Partner), or by double-clicking the Mobile Partner icon on the desktop ... - 3.
+- 1. Power on the 3.75G/HSPA module using the Fn + | key combination. - 2.
+Access the Mobile Partner application from the Start menu (Start > Programs/ All Programs > Mobile Partner), or by double-clicking the Mobile Partner icon on the desktop ... - 3.
 The software will run and you can select the Profile Name from the menu. - 4.
-Click Connect to begin the connection process.
+Click Connect connection process.

-Figure 7 - 10 Connect
+Figure 7 - 22 Connect